Pelagicore/multimake/README.md

 ------------

 This documentation describes the Multimake package.
-The purpose of this software is to help you build multiple software packages for your system.
+The purpose of this software is to help you build multiple software packages at once for your system.
 The tool handles package dependencies in such a way that every package is built only as soon as all the required dependencies have been built.

 Features
 --------